sgranade/twine-twee-language/README.md

 });
 ```

-Custom insert arguments are defined by the `arguments` object.
+Custom insert/modifier arguments are defined by the `arguments` object.
 It supports three properties.

--   `firstArgument` (object, required): Information about the first argument to the insert.
+-   `firstArgument` (object, required): Information about the first argument to the insert/modifier.
 It has two properties:
     -   `required` (string or boolean, required): Whether the first argument is `'required'` (or `true`), `'optional'` (or `false`), or `'ignored'`.
     -   `placeholder` (string, optional): The placeholder to put in place of the first argument when completing the insert in the editor.
--   `requiredProps` (object, optional): An object containing properties that the insert must have, along with the placeholder to put in their place.
+-   `requiredProps` (object, optional, insert only): An object containing properties that the insert must have, along with the placeholder to put in their place.
--   `optionalProps` (object, optional): An object containing properties that the insert accepts, but aren't required.
+-   `optionalProps` (object, optional, insert only): An object containing properties that the insert accepts, but aren't required.

 ## Installation